liflab/beepbeep-3-book/markdown/palettes/README.md

 - The function <!--\index{ScalarIntoTuple@\texttt{ScalarIntoTuple}} \texttt{ScalarIntoTuple}-->`ScalarIntoToTuple`<!--/i--> takes a scalar value *x* (for example, a number) and creates a tuple with a single attribute-value pair A=*x*.
 Here "A" is a name passed to the function when it is instantiated.

 - The function <!--\index{MergeTuples@\texttt{MergeTuples}} \texttt{MergeTuples}-->`MergeTuples`<!--/i--> merges the key-value pairs of multiple tuples into a single tuple.
 If two tuples have the same key, the value in the resulting tuple is that of <em>one</em> of these tuples; which one is left undefined.
-However, if the tuples have the same value for their common keys, the resuting tuple is equivalent to that of a elational JOIN operation.
+However, if the tuples have the same value for their common keys, the resulting tuple is equivalent to that of a relational JOIN operation.

 - The function <!--\index{BlowTuples@\texttt{BlowTuples}} \texttt{BlowTuples}-->`BlowTuples`<!--/i--> breaks a single tuple into multiple tuples, one for each key-value pair of the original tuple.
 The output of this function is a *set* of tuples, and not a single tuple.